Once nearly extinct, trumpeter swans are making their graceful return to Almonte | CBC News

 Sightings in Ottawa area grow

-In 2022 the group logged 168 sightings of trumpeter swans in the Ottawa area, and that number more than doubled last year to 341 sightings
+In 2022 the group logged 168 sightings of trumpeter swans in the Ottawa area.
+That number more than doubled last year to 341.

 "In the winter they congregate.
 They're together in big numbers, and those numbers will increase as the birds get the memo that that's a good place to go with good feeding," she added.